It all started with some AMAZING huckleberry bear claws… 🤤

 On a much more positive note, Flathead Lake is situated in far, northwestern Montana, less than 50 miles southwest of Glacier National Park.
 It’s the largest freshwater lake in the Continental US west of the Mississippi and it is AWESOME!
 The view reminded me of Sebago Lake in Maine.
 (I reviewed a trip we took to that lake, several summers ago, here.)

 *You may notice a lack of the beautiful, landscape, vista pictures, that I usually post.
-That would be because on this trip, we could hardly see the mountains due to all the smoke and haze. 😩 The West is burning ya’ll! 😪 PLEASE pray to Whatever/Whoever you pray to, send positive vibes, good wishes, white light, or whatever your spiritual “thing” is, but we NEED RAIN out West.
+That would be because on this trip, we could hardly see the mountains due to all the smoke and haze. 😩 Sadly, this is becoming more of a norm as the West tends to burn each summer. 😪 PLEASE pray to Whatever/Whoever you pray to, send positive vibes, good wishes, white light, or whatever your spiritual “thing” is, but the West NEEDS rain, snow, or anything else that can fall as precipitation.
 It’s crazy seeing some of the flooding in other parts of the country/world while out here the landscape just BAKES under the hot sun. 😭 Climate change SUX!!! 😡

 Hungry Horse Dam in Hungry Horse, Montana